Justin-Credible/Ionic-TypeScript-Starter/docs/base-framework.md

 	// Also, you can listen for any events that you may emit from the popover's controller. this._myPopover.scope.$on("customEvent", _.bind(this.popover_customEvent, this));

-	// Optionally, you can pass in data using an event (you'd listen for this event in your popver's controller). this._myPopover.scope.$broadcast("setData", { your: "data" });
+	// Optionally, you can pass in data using an event (you'd listen for this event in your popover's controller). this._myPopover.scope.$broadcast("setData", { your: "data" });
 });

+// Later in some other method, you show or hiden the popover. this._myPopover.show();
+this._myPopover.hide();
 ```

 To build a popover, you first need to create a template with the `ion-popover-view` directive and the `ng-controller` attribute to specify the ID of your popover's controller: